Stimulant

-Stimulants (also known as central nervous system stimulants, or psychostimulants, or colloquially as uppers) are a class of psychoactive drugs that increase alertness.
-They are used for various purposes, such as enhancing attention, motivation, cognition, mood, and physical performance.
-Some stimulants occur naturally, while others are exclusively synthetic.
-Common stimulants include caffeine, nicotine, cocaine (including crack cocaine), amphetamine/methamphetamine, methylphenidate, and modafinil.
-Stimulants may be subject to varying forms of regulation, or outright prohibition, depending on jurisdiction.
-Most stimulants are highly addictive and damage health when addicted.
+Stimulants (also called a central nervous system stimulant, psychostimulant, or colloquially an upper) are a class of psychoactive drugs that increase alertness.
+They are used for various purposes, such as enhancing attention, motivation, cognition, mood, and physical activity.
+Some stimulants occur in nature while others are synthetic.
+Common stimulants include caffeine, nicotine, cocaine, amphetamine, methamphetamine, methylphenidate, and modafinil.
+Some stimulants are subject to governmental regulation or prohibition because they can have adverse side effects including addiction, drug tolerance, drug withdrawal, psychosis, anxiety, insomnia, cardiovascular disease, and neurotoxicity.
+The misuse or abuse of stimulants can have serious adverse health and social consequences, such as overdose, substance dependence, crime, and violent behavior.

-Stimulants increase activity in the sympathetic nervous system, either directly or indirectly.
-Prototypical stimulants increase synaptic concentrations of excitatory neurotransmitters, particularly norepinephrine and dopamine (e.g., methylphenidate).
+Stimulants increase activity in the sympathetic nervous system.
+They often increase synaptic concentrations of excitatory neurotransmitters, particularly norepinephrine and dopamine.
 Other stimulants work by binding to the receptors of excitatory neurotransmitters (e.g., nicotine) or by blocking the activity of endogenous agents that promote sleep (e.g., caffeine).
 Stimulants can affect various functions, including arousal, attention, the reward system, learning, memory, and emotion.
 Effects range from mild stimulation to euphoria, depending on the specific drug, dose, route of administration, and inter-individual characteristics.

 Stimulants have a long history of use, both for medical and non-medical purposes.
 Archeological evidence from Peru shows that cocaine use dates back as far as 8000 B.C.E.
 Stimulants have been used to treat various conditions, such as narcolepsy, attention deficit hyperactivity disorder (ADHD), obesity, depression, and fatigue.
-They have also been used as recreational drugs, performance-enhancing substances, and cognitive enhancers, by various groups of people, such as students, athletes, artists, and workers.
-They have also been used to promote aggression of combatants in wartime, both historically and in the present day.
+They have also been used as recreational drugs, performance-enhancing substances, cognitive enhancers, and to promote aggression of combatants in wartime.

-Stimulants have potential risks and side effects, such as addiction, tolerance, withdrawal, psychosis, anxiety, insomnia, cardiovascular problems, and neurotoxicity.
-The misuse and abuse of stimulants can lead to serious health and social consequences, such as overdose, dependence, crime, and violence.
-Therefore, the use of stimulants is regulated by laws and policies in most countries, and requires medical supervision and prescription in some cases.

 Definition

 Stimulant is an overarching term that covers many drugs including those that increase the activity of the central nervous system and the body, drugs that are pleasurable and invigorating, or drugs that have sympathomimetic effects.
 Sympathomimetic effects are those effects that mimic or copy the actions of the sympathetic nervous system.
 The sympathetic nervous system is a part of the nervous system that prepares the body for action, such as increasing the heart rate, blood pressure, and breathing rate.
 Stimulants can activate the same receptors as the natural chemicals released by the sympathetic nervous system (namely epinephrine and norepinephrine) and cause similar effects.

+Psychostimulant refers to a subset of substances within the stimulant drug class that act at the dopamine transporter (DAT), a protein that normally clears dopamine from the synaptic cleft.
+Amphetamine, methylphenidate, cocaine, and modafinil are examples of psychostimulants that promote arousal and affect task performance in a dose-dependent manner.
+Psychostimulants act at DAT by inhibiting dopamine reuptake or by initiating transporter-mediated dopamine efflux (i.e., reverse transport), thereby producing indirect dopamine agonist effects in the central nervous system.
+The DAT-mediated actions of psychostimulants contrast with other central nervous system stimulants that can overlap in behavioural effects, such as caffeine, a drug that promotes wakefulness primarily through antagonism of adenosine receptors.